moizxkhan/moizxkhan.github.io/content/2. Computer Science/Notes/Flowcharts.md

-Flowchart is the pictorial representation of a program
+Flowchart is the pictorial representation of a program.